ui-schema/ui-schema/packages/docs/Schema.md

         - `boolean` where false
         - `number` has no falsy check, invalid when not type of number, (`0` is a valid number, `"0"` is not valid)
         - where the value is `undefined`
+    - JSON-Schema difference: instead of only checking for the "existence of the property", we check for a "falsy" value for each type
+        - this way it is a more native feeling of HTML form validation, where an empty string is wrong for a required text input
+    - **todo**: add a way to make it "strict" (property existence check without value check) ❌
+    - **todo**: add a way to sanitize any value from "loose" to "strict" when updating the values store ❌

 Validation Keywords: